 Making pasta is, for me, therapeutic.
 There is a zen in noodle-making that I am certain Asian noodle makers understand, and it definitely translates into Italian pasta.
 Good pasta requires an outside awareness of what is not obvious: A feeling about whether there is too much water in the dough or not enough, an inkling that the dough has been kneaded enough.

 I’ve never been too sure about why a chitarra was exactly necessary.
 The wide side is basically tagliatelle, which are easily cut by hand.
 The narrower side makes more sense because hand-cut spaghetti are trickier.
-I decided I’d go for that instead of harp-cut tagliatelle.
+This is probably why people normally make spaghetti alla chitarra, not tagliatelle alla chitarra.

 I began reading about chitarra, and, best I can tell, no one can really determine how thick the noodles ought to be.
 The Encyclopedia of Pasta says roll the dough out “not too thin,” and that ‘s about the best advice I can give: Pasta alla chitarra is not delicate, except for a rare version where the wires are spaced so thin they make angel hair pasta.

-I decided to make a square spaghetti, which meant rolling out the dough to No. 3 on my Atlas machine — pretty thick.
-As for the chitarra itself, you can buy one from Sur la Table, or buy a chitarra attachment for your Atlas.
+I decided to make a square spaghetti, which meant rolling out the dough to No. 2 on my Atlas machine — pretty thick.
+As for the chitarra itself, you can buy one online, or buy a chitarra attachment for your Atlas.
 Gotta say though, “playing the chitarra” was way more fun than cranking a machine handle.

 When you dislodge the pasta from the machine, you literally play the strings, and the vibration knocks the noodles onto the slanted board.
 Dust them with plenty of flour immediately so they don’t stick together.